pkarwan/pkarwan.github.io/_posts/2021-7-10-Bike-Sharing.md

 5) Used predicted models like multiple linear regression, random forest and boosted tree

-6) Created reports for each day of the week
+6) Automated and Created analysis reports for each day of the week

 7) Comparision of the models and declaration of winner.